FoxsterDev/SKTools.MenuItemsFinder/README.md

 6) Managing missed menuitems.
 When the project does not contain prefs menuitems
 7) Supporting recompiling, it does not need to close and reopen a finder window.
 After recompiling a state of finder wndow will be restored.
 7) All settings will be saved onto the prefs json file.
 You can reuse it
+* I tested on Mac and need recheck on Window.

 Unity:
 supported 5.6 and above